Why You Should Avoid Orphanage Visits in Cambodia

-CCT is the NGO that launched the hospitality training restaurant, Jaan Bai, with the support and technical expertise of Australian chef David Thompson of Nahm Bangkok (Asia’s best restaurant) and restaurateur John Fink (owner of Peter Gilmore’s Quay restaurant, Sydney), which we’ve been writing about since it opened in October 2013.
+CCT is the NGO that launched the hospitality training restaurant, Jaan Bai, with the support and technical expertise of Australian chef David Thompson of Nahm Bangkok and restaurateur John Fink (owner of Peter Gilmore’s Quay restaurant, Sydney), which we’ve been writing about since it opened in October 2013.

-Here’s my interview with Tara Winkler (pictured above) about why you should avoid orphanage visits in Cambodia.
+Here’s my interview with Tara Winkler, pictured above, on why you should avoid orphanage visits in Cambodia.